EtienneDeneuve/jekyll-now/src/content/blog/2023-05-14-supercharge-your-git-experience-part1.md

 ---
-title: Supercharge your git exeperience - Part 1
+title: Supercharge your git Experience - Part 1
 pubDate: "May 14 2023"
-description: "How to configure tooling arround git to make it easier !"
+description: "How to configure tooling around Git to make it easier !"
 tags:
   - Git
   - Github